abuxton/presentations/cote/ideas/Install.md

 # Installing Puppet Enterprise #
 ## You already know how. ##

 [Installing Puppet Enterprise](https://docs.puppetlabs.com/pe/latest/install_basic.html#installing-puppet-enterprise), its really this simple.
-Installing most config Managment systems is now, its become a thing they all want to achieve.
+Installing most config management systems now is, its become a thing they all want to achieve.
 What you get as part of that is what is important to you.

 * Facter
 * MCollective.